TERMS AND CONDITIONS

 Delivery is rarely a problem, but sometimes things do go wrong with the courier that is beyond our reasonable control.
 If your delivery date is important, you are strongly advised to order them for delivery the day before you actually need them and contact us by 4pm if they have not arrived to give us reasonable time to liaise with the courier service before they close and advise.

-- MINOR DAMAGE IN TRANSIT: Occasionally leaves, shoots & flowers may become damaged in transit.
+MINOR & SUPERFICIAL DAMAGE IN TRANSIT (Reference 2:1 Above): Occasionally leaves, shoots & flowers may become damaged in transit.
 Due to the nature of the product we can not offer full or partial refund in these instances.
 Please contact us if you are unsure and we can give you advice for how to get it to recover fastest.

 - RESERVED BAREROOT ROSE ORDERS: Customers specifying a delivery date of bareroot roses after the first week in March: As we are approaching the end of the bareroot season in March, We will not keep bareroot orders on reserve by customer request beyond the first week in March & will be dispatched to your delivery address if still on reserve at that time.